 Tips from the road

-Our Crutchfield team includes a number of current or former touring musicians with years of experience hitting the road with a vanload of instruments and gear.
+Our Crutchfield team includes a number of current or former touring musicians with years of experience hitting the road in vans loaded with instruments and gear.

-Among the many pearls of wisdom they've shared is that, whenever possible, you should buy a monitor that's similar to the main speakers.
-That way, if one of the mains goes down, you can repurpose one of the monitors and keep playing.
+Among the many nuggets of wisdom they've shared is that, whenever possible, you should buy a monitor that can be repurposed as a main speaker.
+That way, if one of the mains goes down, you can make a quick switch and keep delivering sound to your audience.

 We're here to help

-Contact our advisors if you have any questions or want some smart help in choosing your speakers or designing a complete system.
+Contact one of our Advisors if you have any questions or want some smart help in choosing your speakers or designing a complete system.
 Free lifetime tech support is included with your Crutchfield purchase.